 Penn Foster College operates 12 months of the year.
-Penn Foster Business Hours (including Student Service Center and instructor availability) are Monday through Friday from 9:00 a.m. to 6:00 p.m.
+The Student Service Center and the instructors are available Monday through Friday from 9:00 a.m. to 6:00 p.m.
 E.T.
-Call 1-888-427-0600 for instructor inquiries, 1-800-471-3232 for admission inquiries, and 1-888-427-1000 for current student service inquiries..
 The school is closed for 8 holidays during the year.
 The holidays usually include New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 The other days may vary.
 The school's phones will have a "closed" message on these holidays.